eddrw/eddrw-papercrafts/papercraft-entries/maxwell-the-cube.md

 TODO LINK LETTER AND MAKE A4 AND LINK IT

-Original model by ___ on Sketchfab.
+Original model by bean(alwayshasbean) on Sketchfab: https://sketchfab.com/3d-models/dingus-the-cat-2ca7f3c1957847d6a145fc35de9046b0.
 This model was made from scratch but utilizes the texture of the original model.